 What is a Taster Class for Pole Dancing?

 A Taster class is also known as a Pay as you Go class, great for those who have never done it, and want to try it before committing to a course, or for those on shift work.

 What is a Beginners’ Pole Dancing Course?

 The Purity Beginner course takes on average between 1 and 2 months to complete, this is suitable for beginners to pole and low levels of fitness.

 What is a Intermediates’ Pole Dancing Course?

-The Purity Intermediate course often takes years to complete, this is suitable for those who have completed the Purity Beginners course or a similar course elsewhere, this courses roll into advance moves when students are ready.
+The Purity Intermediate course often takes a couple of years to complete, this is suitable for those who have completed the Purity Beginners course or a similar course elsewhere, this courses roll into advance moves when students are ready.

 What is a Advanced Pole Dancing Course

 The Purity Advanced course is only for those who have completed the Purity Intermediate course.
 If you think you are ready for the Advanced course then please contact Purity first.

 Other Course Information